slazav/mapsoft2/core/Readme.md

   - `r1.intersect(r2)`, `intersect(r1,r2)` -- intersection with rectangle r2,
   - `r.contains(p)`, `contains(r,p)` -- check if rectangle contains a point,
   - `r1.contains(r2)`, `contains(r1,r2)` -- check if rectangle contains another rectangle,
-`

 - Rect can be converted to a string and back
-  (and thus used inside Opt).
-String representation is a JSON array with four numerical fields (x,y,w,h) or empty array.
+  (and thus used inside Opt class).
+String representation is a JSON array with four numerical fields `[x,y,w,h]` or empty array.

 \ref Rect "Class reference..."